akanksha-ghadage/akanksha-ghadage/README.md

 # Hi there, I'm Akanksha! 👋

-I'm an IBM-certified **Data Analyst** currently pursuing my MCA (2025–2027).
+I'm an IBM-certified Data Analyst currently pursuing my MCA (2025–2027).
-I specialize in SQL, Power BI, Excel and Python to extract insights and create clean, impactful dashboards.
+I specialize in SQL, Power BI, and Python to extract insights, automate reporting, and create clean, impactful dashboards.

----

-## 🚀 Professional Focus

-- Designing clean, insightful visualizations with Power BI and Excel
-- Writing complex SQL queries for data exploration and trend analysis
-- Using Python for data wrangling, EDA, and visual storytelling
+My focus is on writing advanced SQL queries, designing KPI-driven dashboards, and using Python for wrangling and storytelling with data.

 ---